 WARNING - If what you are applying is clear it will probably not contain UV protection.

 Check with your finishing supplier before purchasing.
-Our external engineered doors are not suitable in coastal locations

 With external timber products it is impossible to advise how long the applied finish will offer protection.
 Much depends on the finishing product used, the facing of the timber (N, S, E or W), and how forcefully a door is opened and closed.
 The general rule is to ensure the product remains sealed, preventing moisture movement.
 If lacquer becomes cracked, scuffed or scratched, re-seal the offending part of the timber product immediately.
 If shrinkage lines appear around panels re-seal exposed timber immediately.
 Sealant around external glazing apertures can become brittle and crack if subjected to periods of high temperature; if this becomes evident re-seal with suitable clear waterproof mastic for external use.
 Finally, we recommend that you wash the timber product with warm water and detergent at minimum every two years, and apply a further coat of finish.